Tara gives the Sunset Properties May 11th 2010 3:15pm beach conditions u...

 Labels: Beach Adventure, Beach Condo, Beach Getaway, Beach Rentals, Beach Vacations, Sea Turtles

 This turtle adventure started with a phone call!
 I received a call from Bon Secour Refuge office telling me that their plans to pick up two turtles that had been rehabilitated in Florida had been changed because of a turtle stranding on the Ft.
 Morgan Beaches.
 They asked if I could help!!!!
 I was absolutely thrilled to help, and drive over to Gulf Breeze and pick up these little guys.
 So the next afternoon I traded my car for a giant refuge truck and continued driving over the Florida line to pick up the sea turtles that were being released the next morning.
 I met the ladies from the Gulfarium who had helped these little guys get back in swimming condition.
 The turtles were packed safely for travel in their containers one was small about the size of your hand he had lost a flipper earlier this year but was doing well now.
 This turtle swam up to a little girl playing in the water.
-The other container was a surprise to me I was expecting another hand size turtle and this one was the size of a platter.

 Labels: Beach House, Beach Vacations, Breakaway, Ft.
 Morgan